Salmon Cakes With Spicy Mayonnaise

 - In a mixing bowl combine the egg, mustard, salt, black pepper, Old Bay Seasoning, Worcestershire Sauce and Sriacha Sauce.

-- Add the pieces of salmon and cracker crumbs to the egg mixture.
+- Add the pieces of salmon and cracker crumbs or panko to the egg mixture.
 Using a fork, gently combine everything together but take care to not break up the pieces of fish too much.

 - Using your clean hands, form the fish into six cakes of equal size, about three inches in diameter and about one-half inch thick.
 The patties may fall apart a little bit but just use your fingers to place them back together again.